 MENTOR Rhode Island is happy to offer mentoring programs free technical assistance with the help of the National Mentoring Resource Center.

 Using a grant from the Office of Juvenile Justice & Delinquency Prevention (OJJDP), MENTOR: The National Mentoring Partnership, created the National Mentoring Resource Center to ensure that all mentoring programs have access to the technical assistance they need.

 Examples of potential technical assistance that might be requested by mentoring programs include:

-All resources and technical assistance will be in alignment with the national standards for quality mentoring, The Elements of Effective Practice for Mentoring™.
+All resources and technical assistance are in alignment with the national standards for quality mentoring, The Elements of Effective Practice for Mentoring™.

-Rhode Island programs that want to take advantage of this new opportunity should contact Susan Thomas.
+Rhode Island programs that want to take advantage of this new opportunity should contact Marc Mainville.